The Data Room

 Closing prices

-How much do auctions close at?
+What do auctions actually close for?

 The high rollers